Instant Pot Mashed Potatoes

 These Instant Pot mashed potatoes will change your life.
 They turn out perfectly creamy and fluffy, every time.
 And making homemade mashed potatoes in your Instant Pot is the most hands-off, quick and easy way!

 Mashed potatoes aren’t just for Sunday dinner anymore.
 These Instant Pot mashed potatoes are easy enough to make on a weeknight.
-Buttery homemade mashed potatoes are an easy side dish that goes well with crispy baked chicken thighs and my easy oven baked salmon.
+Buttery homemade mashed potatoes are an easy side dish that goes well with crispy baked chicken thighs, pressure cooker pork chops, and my easy oven baked salmon.

 What Kind of Potatoes to use for Mashed Potatoes